GenTaylor/CustomerChurn/README.md

 # Customer Churn
-Initial data modelling in relation to customer churn using bost bagging and boosting data models.
+Initial data modelling in relation to customer churn using both bagging and boosting data models.